Nudging Your Career Forward (Part 1)

 The bald statistics

-The LSBF (London School of Business and Finance) Careers Report found that as well as the 47 percent of workers who would like to change career; 21 percent of workers are looking to move careers in the next 12 months.
+The LSBF (London School of Business and Finance) Careers Report found that as well as the 47 per cent of workers who would like to change careers; 21 per cent of workers are looking to move careers in the next 12 months.
 Workers are aiming for increased salary prospects, better work-life balance, and improved job satisfaction.
 These were the main reasons for wanting to move.
-So it’s fair to say a career reboot is something in many people’s minds as they enter 2021.
-Even with the seismic change to our working during 2020.
+So it’s fair to say a career reboot is something in many people’s minds as they enter 2023.
+Even with the seismic change in our work in the recent past.

 Indeed, nigh on a quarter of British people (23%) in employment revealed that they regret their current job or career choice.
-There are higher figures for younger workers – 30% of 25-34 year-olds regretting their current career.
+There are higher figures for younger workers – 30% of 25-34 year-olds regret their current career.
 So regardless of the numbers, we tend to start thinking about what we do at the start of a new year.
-We may focus on what’s going wrong at work if we can work closer to home or more flexibility.
+We may focus on what’s going wrong at work if we can work closer to home or have more flexibility.
 Perhaps better prospects of promotion and salaries of course.
 Do we want more meaning and purpose or perhaps be in a position to make an impact in our work?
-All these questions start to
+All these questions start to gnaw away at the back of our minds creating a sense of unease about what we do and why.

 Stick or Twist?